AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `@@||domain.com^$script,stealth,domain=example.com` — disables `Stealth Mode` only for script requests to `domain.com` (and its subdomains) on `example.com` and all its subdomains.
 * Please note that blocking cookies and removing tracking parameters is achieved by using rules with `$cookie` and `$removeparam` modifiers.
 Exceptions with only `$stealth` modifier won't do those things.
 If you want to completely disable all Stealth Mode features for a given URL, you need to include all three modifiers: `@@||example.org^$stealth,removeparam,cookie`

-> **Compatibility with different versions of AdGuard.** Stealth Mode is currently available in AdGuard for Windows, Mac, Android and AdGuard browser extensions for Chrome, Firefox, Edge.
-For now, the products that do not support Stealth Mode will ignore the rules with this modifier.
+> **Compatibility with different versions of AdGuard.** Stealth Mode is available in AdGuard for Windows, Mac, Android, and AdGuard browser extensions for Chrome, Firefox, Edge.
+All other products will ignore the rules with `$stealth` modifier.

 <a id="generic-rules"></a>
 ##### Generic rules